 R+S: Any specific story you can think of that illustrates your go-getter/girl power personality that you’d like to share?

 Tiffany: It’s funny – during my final semester of college before I went on Girl Starter, I quit my acting class.
 I felt there was a better way to pursue my passion and, although I had no idea how I was going to do it, I knew I could find a way to challenge the status-quo.

 Earlier that year, I had taken an Arts Entrepreneurship course that was offered at Penn State.
 Even though I had no idea what I would or could start, I was becoming more enticed by the idea of starting something on my own.
 That same professor, Dr. Gangi, ended up being the person who referred me to the Girl Starter application!

 Since winning the show, a lot has changed – including the direction of the company.
-It’s quite exciting, really.
-I’m still continuing to work on fulfilling the company’s mission, but meeting so many dope artists has reignited my own passion to pursue my creative career.
-I’m never going to cease being an entrepreneur (it’s kind of in my blood now) but I’m finding better ways of merging the two.
+It’s quite exciting.
+I’m continuing to work on fulfilling the company’s mission, but meeting so many dope artists have reignited my passion for pursuing my creative career.
+I’m never going to cease being an entrepreneur (it’s kind of in my blood now), but I’m finding better ways of merging the two.
 I don’t think you should ever have to limit yourself.
-You really can design you own path!
+You really can design your path!